 Would you like a much faster, easier, and inexpensive way to create and update your eLearning?
 We have a solution to that.
 Video.

-And we have the right solution for you – uQualio® – a combination of an easy to use authoring tool and LMS.
-Some also call it a LCMS – learning content management system.
+And we have the right solution for you – uQualio® – a combination of an easy-to-use authoring tool and LMS.
+Some also call it an LCMS – learning content management system.

-We call it a state-of-the-art, cloud-based video eLearning platform and with it, you can ensure that all your eLearning courses are always accessible and updated.
+We call it a state-of-the-art, cloud-based video eLearning creation authoring software eLearning platform and with it, you can ensure that you can easily build and maintain your online eLearning courses and ensure they are always accessible and updated.

 Since uQualio® is a web-based application, it works on any device that can connect to the internet, such as a mobile phone, a tablet, or a PC.
 There is no need to download an external app, all your courses are instantly there for you and your learners anytime, anywhere via a single click or tap.
 Legacy formats such as Flash will never be a problem for your content again.